devilsadvocate69/info/README.md

-# INFO ✷
+# INFO ✷ // ***ALMOST OUTDATED INFORMATION.
+DO NOT TAKE HALF OF THE INFORMATION HERE SERIOUSLY.***
-It only takes a reason to kill
+its only takes a reason to kill
 ***
 hello !
 its my info. its abbreviated. everything else is in straw.page. apologize in advance for mistakes! writing through a translator